Essential Gear for Day Hikers

 The items on this list are what I consider to be essential gear for day hikers, and I would never leave home without each of these items in my pack.
 Here’s what’s in my bag (full disclosure: some of these are affiliate links, but I’ve only listed items that I personally use and trust):

-The SOL Emergency Bivvy is basically a foil blanket, but better.
+I personally carry the SOL Emergency Bivvy.
+It is basically a foil blanket, but better because it’s like a sleeping bag that you crawl into.
 If you need to spend the night outside you can wrap it around you, or you can crawl inside it and use it as a sleeping bag.
 The shiny material inside will reflect your body heat and keep you warm while the waterproof outside will keep you dry.
 If you get lost in the woods you can use the reflective material to signal for help.
 The best part is that this packs up super small, weighs less than 4 ounces, and costs around $10.

 2. Fleece jacket or other warm layers